LLRCMS/KLUBAnalysis/README.md

-# DoubleHiggs
+# KLUBAnalysis

-repo for the h->hh analysis within the LLR framework
+repo for the h->tautau/h->hh analysis within the LLR framework

 ## Installing
 ```